Honouliuli National Historic Site: Abandonment and recognition

 After the camp's closure, the land was leased by the Oahu Sugar Company from the Campbell Estate and sugar cane was grown on adjacent lands.
 In 2007, the Monsanto Corporation purchased the land.

 The fact that Honouliuli Gulch had once held an internment camp was largely forgotten as fast-growing vegetation filled the gulch and the flimsy structures deteriorated.
 Jane Kurahara, a volunteer from the Japanese Cultural Center of Hawaiʻi, located it in 2002 by tracing an aqueduct in the background of an old photo.
 The efforts to learn more about the camp's history attracted the attention of the National Park Service (NPS).
 A follow-up NPS survey concluded that the camp was eligible for listing on the National Register of Historic Places.
 The site and the U.S. Immigration Station in Honolulu played a central role as internment sites in Hawaiʻi during World War II.
 The site met the criteria for national significance and was added to the register on February 21, 2012.

 On July 6, 2012, the state created an advisory group to develop and present recommendations for an educational resource center to lawmakers in the next legislative session.
 Two buildings and some other remnants still remain at the site, which current-owner Monsanto is interested in transferring to the National Park Service.
 The site was designated Honouliuli National Monument by Presidential Proclamation on February 24, 2015, by President Barack Obama.
 The site was formally dedicated as a U.S. National Monument on March 31, 2015, in a ceremony at the Japanese Cultural Center of Hawaiʻi.
 In attendance were the United States Secretary of the Interior Sally Jewell, the Governor of Hawaiʻi David Ige, the Mayor of Honolulu Kirk Caldwell, and Senators Mazie Hirono and Brian Schatz.
 The new national monument is without formal services and programs but the Japanese Cultural Center of Hawaiʻi has been providing information to the public.
 The Japanese Cultural Center of Hawaiʻi conducts public tours of the former camp.
-The University of Hawaiʻi – West Oʻahu and the Japanese Cultural Center of Hawaiʻi are two institutions that potentially will have increased access to the site under the auspices of the National Park Service.
-The John D. Dingell, Jr. Conservation, Management, and Recreation Act, signed into law March 12, 2019, redesignated it as a national historic site.
+The University of Hawaiʻi at West Oʻahu and the Japanese Cultural Center of Hawaiʻi are two institutions that potentially will have increased access to the site under the auspices of the National Park Service.
+The John D. Dingell Jr. Conservation, Management, and Recreation Act, signed into law March 12, 2019, redesignated it as a national historic site.
 The designation will assist in receiving federal resources for preservation and maintenance.